Roman Abramovich, Russian owner of Chelsea FC, to sell club after Ukraine invasion – KION546

 “This has never been about business nor money for me, but about pure passion for the game and Club.
 Moreover, I have instructed my team to set up a charitable foundation where all net proceeds from the sale will be donated.
 The foundation will be for the benefit of all victims of the war in Ukraine.
 This includes providing critical funds towards the urgent and immediate needs of victims, as well as supporting the long-term work of recovery.”

+In April 2021, Forbes said Chelsea was worth $3.2 billion.
+Abramovich, who made his money in steel and investments, was tied for the 142nd richest person in the world with a net worth of $14.5 billion, the magazine estimated.

-Chelsea have won two Champions League trophies and five English Premier League trophies since Abramovich took ownership of the club in 2003.
+Chelsea have won two Champions League trophies — including in 2021 — and five English Premier League trophies since Abramovich took ownership of the club in 2003 after paying $233 million.

 Chelsea are on the pitch Wednesday night in a FA Cup fifth-round tie away at Luton Town.